simonmichael/gist/README.md

-A reliable command-line client for gist.github.com.
+This wants to be a reliable command-line client for gist.github.com, because all the others failed somehow, but isn't yet.

 It pastes a single file or standard input to gist.github.com as a public gist.
-Does not support authentication and does not depend on the github package (yet).
+It does not support authentication and does not depend on the github package (yet).